jusdata/Excel-Excites/README.md

 - **Tools/Skills:** Excel, Pivot Tables, Slicers, Power Query, Power Pivot
 - **Description:** Analyzed Internet Usage by Countries, Internet Usage and Average Income, Internet Usage and Literacy Rate.
-- **Insights:** Key KPIs include internet penetration rate by country, the relationship between average income and internet usage, and the correlation between literacy rate and connectivity.
-The dashboard supports policy and investment decisions by identifying countries where infrastructure gaps present the greatest opportunity for digital inclusion.
-A clear pattern emerges showing that literacy rate is a stronger predictor of internet adoption than income alone in several regions, which has implications for prioritizing education alongside connectivity programs.
+- **Insights:** Core KPIs include internet penetration rates by continent across 2000, 2005, 2010, 2020, and 2022 — with Europe leading at 88.4% penetration in 2022, while Africa lags significantly at 47.2% despite a notable jump from just 0.8% in 2000.
+The dashboard supports policy and investment decisions by surfacing the stark digital divide between continents, with the top early adopters in 2005 — Iceland (87%), Sweden (84.8%), and Denmark (82.7%) — maintaining their lead through to 2022.
+A compelling pattern is Africa's steep acceleration between 2010 and 2020 (8.6% to 38.3%), suggesting that mobile-driven connectivity is rapidly closing the gap, though significant ground remains.

    <img width="777" height="444" alt="Internet Trends Dashboard" src="https://github.com/user-attachments/assets/25daa907-9edb-4353-9a00-40e3cb8622a1" />